Class Definitions - Entry Fees - Cattle Charges

 *** Special Rookie Bonus Points ***

-Starting in 2014, if you enter and show in the #7-Rookie Class, you may also enter and show in the #4-$1000 Non Pro Limited (boxing) club class and have the points earned from either of those classes applied to your rookie points.
+If you enter and show in the #7-Rookie Class, you may also enter and show in the #4-$1000 Non Pro Limited (boxing) club class and have the points earned from either of those classes applied to your rookie points.
 Points will be calculated based on the Rookie Points System in the same manner as the rookie class points are determined for all horses in the class (See the example below as this is different than previous years calculations).
 Those riders who are rookies will have those points earned added to their total Rookie points.

 Example: